The Ottawa Construction Association

 (g) To do all such things as may directly or indirectly seem to be incidental, conducive, convenient or proper for the accomplishment of the purposes of the attainment of the objectives of the Association, or expedient for the protection or benefit of the members.

 Section 4 - Membership in the Association shall be open to any person or firm engaged in the construction industry.
+For clarification as to benefit entitlement, the member firm as well as their employees are considered to be members and entitled to all Association services and benefits.
 The initiation fees, dues and assessments shall not be discriminatory.
 Membership shall be divided into two classes, voting and non-voting.

 (b) Membership in the Association shall not be open to any organization of employees formed for purposes that include the regulation of relations between employees and employers nor to any individual, firm or corporation controlled or directed by such organization.